hpe-storage/scod/docs/learn/persistent_storage/index.md

 ### Creating a StorageClass

 Now we will create a `StorageClass` that will be used in the following exercises.
-A `StorageClass` is similar to a Storage Profile and specifies the characteristics (such as Protection Templates, Performance Policies, etc) of the volume that we want to create.
+A `StorageClass` is similar to a Storage Profile and specifies the characteristics (such as Protection Templates, Performance Policies, etc.) of the volume that we want to create.

-Create a **hpe-standard** `StorageClass` based upon the CSP deployed.
+Create an **hpe-standard** `StorageClass` based upon the CSP deployed.

 ```markdown
 kubectl create -f-